 - Money Doesn’t Buy Happiness: We’ve all heard this before, but you can’t buy contentment.
 My Rich Dad taught me this, as did my Poor Dad.
 In many respects, my Poor Dad was more content than my Rich Dad.

 - Poverty Can Rob You of Happiness: While money can’t buy happiness, poverty can rob you of contentment.
-While we never slept on the street, there were plenty of times where we had no money, no food in the house, and no gas in the car.
+While we never slept on the street, there were plenty of times when we had no money, no food in the house, and no gas in the car.
 We had our electricity and gas turned off, and lived paycheck-to-paycheck.
 I vowed never to live that way if I could help it.

-- Take ‘Smart’ Risks: In many ways I respect my Poor Dad for taking the risks he did when he opened his tackle store.
+- Take ‘Smart’ Risks: In many ways, I respect my Poor Dad for taking the risks he did when he opened his tackle store.
 The problem is he put his ambitions above his family.
 Taking risks is part of life, but don’t bet the farm.
 Yes, we’ve all heard of people who risked everything and it paid off.
 What we don’t hear about are the thousands who did the same thing and lost everything.
 If you have a family, they come before your ambition.

 - Save Money: Perhaps above all else, both my Rich Dad and my Poor Dad taught me the importance of saving.
 They taught me this lesson by showing me the consequences of living without an emergency fund or meaningful retirement account.